 First, he asked how many knew the significance of Memorial Day and Veterans Day and how they were different.
 He graciously did not comment, or even look disappointed, when quite a few responded with perplexed expressions rather than raised hands.
 I wondered why I had never made the connection between the two holidays and was embarrassed that I’d never given a passing thought to what they commemorated.
 Veteran’s Day commemorates those who fought for our country; Memorial Day commemorates those who died for their country.

-I’m sure we were as taken aback by those statistics and the men sitting in that room.
-“For various reasons, men didn’t complete the course,” the Colonel continued, “but not one left because of those odds.
-When our class flew to Vietnam, in threes on either side of the aisle.
+I’m sure that we were as taken aback by those statistics and the men sitting in that room.
+“For various reasons, some of the men didn’t complete the course,” the Colonel continued, “but not one left because of those odds.
+When our class flew to Vietnam, we were seated in threes on either side of the aisle.
 We couldn’t help but recall the Commander’s message and we talked about it among ourselves.
-We all felt we’d be among the ones coming home.
-Well,” he said, “not all of us did. at, shot up, shot down, and shot, but by the grace of God, I home.
+We all felt that we’d be among the ones coming home.
+Well,” he said, “not all of us did.
+I’ve been shot at, shot up, shot down, and shot, but by the grace of God, I did come home.
 From our unit, only one in four came home unhurt.
-Fifty percent died in service to our country, and the rest, including me, spent time in hospitals before they made it all the way home.
+Fifty percent died in service to our country, and the rest, including me, spent time in hospitals before they made it all the way home.”1

 He told us the stories of how his friends had died.
 After all these years, he remembers each of them vividly.
 With each name and each story, our appreciation for the holiday grew, along with our appreciation for Colonel Gunn and his willingness to share his memories and his passion with us.
 When he finished speaking, we stood and moved forward to thank him.
 Clapping didn’t feel like the right response to such a meaningful message.

 The table talk following his presentation centered on other folks’ stories of service and loss.
-The atmosphere was joyous, despite the gravity of the memories.
-Memorial Day emphasizes appreciation, not grief, and we left having enjoyed the party much more than others we’ve attended.
-The sense of appreciation and gratitude infused the rest of our family weekend, and we often to Colonel Gunn’s presentation.
+The atmosphere was surprisingly joyous, despite the gravity of the memories.
+It was obvious that celebrating Memorial Day emphasizes appreciation, not grief, and we left having enjoyed the party much more than others we’ve attended.
+The sense of appreciation and gratitude infused the rest of our family weekend, and we found ourselves referring often to Colonel Gunn’s presentation.